 Additionally, George Papadopoulos, a former foreign policy adviser to Trump’s campaign, pleaded guilty in 2017 to making false statements to the FBI about his connections with Russian officials.
-He was later sentenced to 14 days in prison, 13 months supervised release, 200 hours community service and a $9,500 fine.
+He was later sentenced to 14 days in prison, 13 months of supervised release, 200 hours of community service and a $9,500 fine.

 During his time on the campaign, Papadopoulos attempted to set up meetings between campaign officials and Russians on numerous occasions.
 He also interacted with a professor “understood to have substantial connections to Russian government officials” who told Papadopoulos that the Russians had “dirt” on Hillary Clinton, according to court documents.

 Alex van der Zwaan, an attorney, pleaded guilty to lying to investigators about Gates in the Russia inquiry.
 In April 2018, he was sentenced to 30 days in prison, making him the first to be sentenced in the investigation.
 He was released from prison on June 4 and turned over to Immigration and Customs Enforcement officials.